-At Aanandaa, we try to grow everything that can be grown in that part of the country, and in that temperature.
+At Aanandaa permaculture, we try to grow everything that can be grown in that part of the country, and in that temperature.
 We have not felt constrained by the soil quality or type of soil.
 Also we mostly grow for ourselves, friends and family and only sell the surplus.
 So for us the quantity is not as important as the quality.
 Most importantly everything we grow has to be organic and chemical free.
 Additionally, we are constantly trying to improve the quality of our soils, so that our produce is more nutritious.

 We consumer a lot of garlic in our cooking.
-So its a bulb we like to grow each year, and try to make it last as long as possible.
+So naturally it is a bulb we like to grow each year, and try to make it last as long as possible.
 Planting it is simple - but the important thing is to get a good quality source of seed (basically pods).
 We try to source them from other farmers, and now have started saving them for planting the next year.
 Here is a photo of the seed we planted.

 Planting it is simple.
 We prepared the earth, and simply dug tiny holes and dropped in the pods root-side down as shown in the photo below.